Edi Rama: Personal life

-Since 2010, Rama has been married to Linda Rama (née Basha), an economist and civil society activist.
-Mrs. Rama is a graduate of the University of Tirana and holds a Master of Arts in Economy and is a Doctor of Sciences in Economy.
-Until 1998 she has worked in high levels of public administration including the Head of the National Privatization Agency.
-She has a long academic experience as a lecturer in International Finance at the University of Tirana and a lecturer of Public Policies in the European University of Tirana.
-She is the author of several scientific researches and publications in her field.
-Together they have a son, Zaho, born in 2014.
+Aside from his native Albanian, Rama is fluent in English, French, and Italian.

 Rama is a supporter of the sports teams FK Partizani and Juventus.
 His younger brother, Olsi Rama, is the sporting director of Partizani Tirana.

+Rama leads podcast called "Flasim" which had such guests as Ermonela Jaho and Ogerta Manastirliu.

 Controversies

 Involvement in electoral fraud

 In a series of 16 audio tapes published online by the German tabloid Bild, Rama and his cabinet members were recorded in conversations with police and members of organized crime ahead of the 2017 Parliamentary elections.
 In one of the tapes Rama is recorded in a conversation with Arben Keshi, a local police official, asking if "the objective had been met".
 In another recording, cabinet member Damian Gjiknuri was heard offering Keshi to send "a van of problematic guys" who "should not be too exposed" but may be needed "just in case" for the election.
 In other tapes, former Socialist MPs were recorded giving instructions to Keshi and other local officials on bribing constituents with cash and intimidating them with threats.
-In other tapes published by Bild, former Mayor of Durrës Vangjush Dako, appointed by SP was heard in conversations with members of drug trafficking and organized crime in connection to the 2017 elections.
+In other tapes published by Bild, former mayor of Durrës Vangjush Dako, appointed by SP was heard in conversations with members of drug trafficking and organized crime in connection to the 2017 elections.